Arthur Latham: After Parliament

-Personal life and death
+Personal life

 In 1951, he married Ruby Margaret Green, and they had two children: a son, Howard Arthur, and a daughter, Diana Margaret.
 Howard became a councillor for the Bellenden ward in Southwark in 1994, and then for Alleyn in the same borough in 1998.
 Ruby was a fellow Havering borough councillor, representing Heaton ward in Upminster for the Labour and Co-operative Party until her death in 2001.
 She died in November 2000, and Latham married Caroline Warren in 2001.

 Latham was a vegetarian.
 His recreations were listed in Who's Who as "bridge, chess, cricket, country music, walking, theatre, Chelsea Football Club, pet rats".
 He lived in Romford.
 Latham died in December 2016, aged 86.